openstax/napkin-notes/phil/github-talk.md

 - Try to make commits when the tests pass.
 Then later, it is easier to find when a bug occurred (by bisecting the commit history)

-# :squirrel:
+# psst...

-You made it this far!
-Have some links!
+:squirrel: You made it this far!
+Have some links! :tada:

 - http://philschatz.com/windmill/
 - [Skipping Stones](http://www.puzzlescript.net/play.html?p=d6fd6fcf84de185e2584)